Search Engine Optimisation (SEO) has long been the backbone of online visibility. At its heart lies a simple yet crucial component: keywords

 Their specificity often means lower bidding costs and given their targeted nature, they frequently deliver a commendable return on investment.

-4. Suits Voice Search and Conversational Queries
+4. Suits Voice Search & Conversational Queries

 With the growing use of voice searches through digital assistants and smart devices, users are posing more conversational queries.